 The best way to gain followers is to let your followers on other social media networks know.
-You need to post your exact name, however, or it won’t show up when people are searching for you.
+You need to post your exact name, however, or it won’t appear when people search for you.

 You can also post a photo of your ghost.
 People can then take a photo of your ghost to follow you.
 This is great for a generation used to convenience.

-Beyond this, you’ll have to work with influencers who already have a large Snapchat audience, in order to grow your following.
+Beyond this, you’ll have to work with influencers with a large Snapchat audience to grow your following.

 Snapchat for Marketing Through Story Mode

 You can create successful Snapchat marketing campaigns through story mode.
-When you post a photo or video you have the option to send it to your contacts or add it to your story.
-Choose story mode and it will go on your story page.
+When you post a photo or video, you can send it to your contacts or add it to your story.
+Choose story mode, and it will go on your story page.